abmajith/bare_metal_embedded_os/rpi_3bplus_EL/README.md

 make ARCH=arm CROSS_COMPILE=aarch64-linux-gnu- -j$(nproc)
 cd ../../
 ```
-I recommend to replace *-j$(nproc)* by *-j x/2* if you using a laptop with x cores, If you using a desktop it is okay to use
+I recommend replacing *-j$(nproc)* by *-j x/2* if you're using a laptop with x cores, If you're using a desktop it is okay to use
-the full cores i.e *-j$(nproc)*.
-I personally tested it, for laptop its better to use lesser number of processor cores.
+the full cores i.e. *-j$(nproc)*.
+I tested it, and for a laptop, it's better to use a lesser number of processor cores.

-Clone and Build Linux kernel
+## Clone and Build Linux kernel
 ```bash
 mkdir -p kernel
 cd kernel